-On the other hand, wireless sensing is an innovative modality to achieve security and privacy at the same time and has been widely used in many IoT applications because of the ubiquitous deployment of WiFi devices.
+been widely used in many IoT applications because of the ubiquitous deployment of WiFi devices.
 High accuracy indoor localization has been achieved using WiFi fingerprinting [5]-[7].
 By extracting statistics and identifying other features in the channel state information (CSI), multiple research teams investigated the detection of indoor motion or dynamics [8]-[10].
 Recently, researchers have been working on using wireless sensing to enable indoor vital sign estimation by extracting the periodic components in the CSI [11], [12].
-Other applications such as keystroke recognition [13], movement speed estimation [14], gesture [15], and gait recognition [16], have also been explored through wireless sensing.
+Other applications such as key stroke recognition [13], movement speed estimation [14], gesture [15] and gait recognition [16], have also been explored through wireless sensing.
 In the study on smart vehicles using wireless sensing, researchers have investigated driver activity recognition where driving actions have been estimated using received signal strength information (RSSI) and CSI amplitudes in a simulated environment [17].
 However, not much research has been done on driver authentication based on wireless sensing.

-The driver authentication system improves security and can automatically make in-car driver-specific adjustments, such as temperature and seat and mirror positions.
-Nowadays, human authentication is either done by using password-based methods, such as encryption keys, PINs, key cards, or by using biometrics.
+Driver authentication system improves security and can automatically make in-car driver-specific adjustments such as temperature and seat and mirror positions.
+Nowadays, human authentication is either done by using password based methods such as encryption keys, PINs, key cards, or by using biometrics.
 The term biometrics refers to a measurement of biological data.
 Any biological measurement that is potentially unique to a person is considered as a biometric.
-Biometricbased methods are gaining popularity due to their inherent uniqueness and convenience, compared to passwords and keys which may be easily forged or forgotten.
-Biometrics can be broadly classified into two categories: 1) physical characteristics comprising fingerprints, face, iris, and handprint and 2) behavioral characteristics, such as gait, keystroke dynamics, specific gestures, etc. Physical characteristics are more reliable and some may not change significantly with time, while behavioral traits can change over time or be changed intentionally [18].
+Biometric based methods are gaining popularity due to their inherent uniqueness and convenience, compared to passwords and keys which may be easily forged or forgotten.
+Biometrics can be broadly classified into two categories: 1) physical characteristics, comprising of fingerprints, face, iris and hand print, and 2) behavioral characteristics, such as gait, keystroke dynamics, specific gestures etc. Physical characteristics are more reliable and some may not change significantly with time, while behavioural traits can change over time or be changed intentionally [18].

-In this article, we use a new type of physical biometrics, radio biometrics, to achieve reliable in-car driver authentication [19].
+In this work, we use a new type of physical biometrics, the radio biometrics, to achieve reliable in-car driver authentication [19].
 Radio biometrics is the pattern of a human body introduced to the wireless propagation environment.
 Researchers have studied the electromagnetic wave propagation through a human body [20], [21] and the dielectric properties [22]-[24].
-Alongside these studies, the work in [25] showed that the electromagnetic propagation in and around a human body is influenced by such factors as the height, weight, body water volume, surface area, tissue density, and more.
+Alongside these studies, the work in [25] showed that the electromagnetic propagation in and around a human body is influenced by such factors as the height, weight, body water volume, surface area, tissue density and more.
 A combination of these features could be potentially unique to a person and serve as a biometric [19].
-In an indoor environment, the wireless signal undergoes many reflections and scattering that generates multipath.
-At the receiver, the result of all the multipath can be recorded in the form of a CSI.
+In an indoor environment, the wireless signal undergoes many reflections and scattering that generates multipaths.
+At the receiver, the result of all the multipaths can be recorded in the form of a CSI.
 Human radio biometrics can be recorded within the CSI and is determined by the unique biological characteristics of each individual.
 The captured CSI can be considered as a radio signature and the process of recording a radio signature is termed as a radio shot.